ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/OracleOutputAdapter.rst

 - **PrivateKeyFile** - private.key file to use for your application.
   You can use :ref:`generatekeys-command-ref` to create this file for testing.
-- **SchemaName** - name of the Oracle schema to which the data is being output.
-  If not populated, this defaults to user name.
 - **jarpaths** - full pathname of the directory that contains the Oracle jdbc driver jar file.
 - **jdbcJar** - name of the Oracle jdbc thin driver file